Phonics

 Little Wandle (Phonics) | Armfield Academy

 Since 2021, we started following the Little Wandle Letters and Sounds Revised programme.
-Follow this link to find out more about the programme:

-The overview for Reception and Year 1 has been uploaded to this page so you can see the progression from the beginning of Reception to the end of Year 1.
+The overview for Reception and Year 1 has been uploaded to this page, so you can see the progression from the beginning of Reception to the end of Year 1.

 The systematic teaching of phonics has a high priority throughout the Foundation Stage and Key Stage 1.
 Phonics is taught daily to all children in the Foundation Stage, Year 1 and those in Year 2 who have not yet passed phonics screening check.